History of Indian Literary Organisations

 Sahitya Akademi, Delhi

-and to uphold through them the cultural unity of India.
+In this context of literary organisations in India, the Sahitya Akademi had and still do lead the exceedingly scenario of writers and their forum of excellence.
+The Akademi was set up by the Government of India on March 12, 1954, to promote and coordinate literary activities in all the Indian languages and to uphold through them the cultural unity of India.
 This Indian literary organisation was registered under the Societies Registration Act, 1860, from which period, exceptional book and their meritorious authors are awarded each year, amidst an international acclamation.

 Asom Sahitya Sabha, Assam